 Yesterday marked the addition of the giraffe to the vulnerable species list.
-The news received was unanticipated, uneconomical and now the issue is unavoidable.
-It seems uneducated to say that many did not expect this to happen, even after the giraffe’s conservation status at a satisfying ‘least concern,’ until recently, but in all reality, giraffe population numbers have been in subtle decline for 30 years for reasons identical to our famous extinct predecessors.
+It seems uneducated to say that many did not expect this to happen, even after the giraffe’s conservation status at a satisfying ‘least concern,’ until recently.
+Giraffe population numbers have been in subtle decline for 30 years for reasons identical to famed extinct predecessors.

-Threats to giraffes is what has primarily lead to the remote populations mentioned above and ultimately the numbers dwindling to 40% of what they were 30 years back.
-Deforestation and poaching with constant global warming threats are the 3 predominant causes.
-The meat industry from the Western world has contributed heavily to giraffe decline; clearing much of the giraffe’s unique habitat for farmland and cattle grazing.
-To the native people, deforesting may be the only way of earning a living – there is no other choice.
-No surprise that this has happened as in October, a major analysis found the number of wild creatures was on track to fall by two-thirds by 2020, compared to 1970.
+In October, research found the number of wild creatures was on track to fall by two-thirds by 2020, compared to 1970.
 Poaching has risen despite vast international efforts and is usually done to large groups.
-Tackling these giant, infamous contributors will require a lot of effort, especially with recent political changes and a growing population of humans.
+Tackling these giant, infamous contributors will require a lot of effort, especially a growing population.
 Civil unrest has also caused much of the habitat destruction, which will be difficult to resolve quickly.

 The next move for giraffes in unknown but this has highlighted the fact that any animal is at risk in this world, even one that has been part of the Earth for a millennial, and so beloved it is known to many.